HannaArastovich/hello-world/README.md

 learning the ropes of Git

 Hi, everyone!
-My name's Hanna, I'm an ESL teacher and right now I'm leraning the ropes of programming!)))
+My name's Hanna, I'm an ESL teacher and right now I'm learning the ropes of programming!)))
 What a challenge!